 Start by determining how much time you need to devote to training, calendar specific time slots for making it happen, and write down your action plan.

 When we see goals in print tied to actions they become more tangible.
 Fitness milestones in particular typically involve many steps - and often roadblocks.

 A specific plan laying out the HOW helps tremendously.

 One of my goals this year is to shake up my fitness routine.
 This means challenging my body by keeping it guessing to avoid boredom, and a plateau.
-The top two ways I plan to do this is by :
+The top two ways I plan to do this:

-1. Challenging myself - just like I would a client -by adding in one new movement to my routine each week, more reps of a specific movement, or upping weight for strength training movements.
+1. Challenge myself - just like I would challenge a client -by adding in one new movement to my routine each week, more reps of a specific movement, or upping weight for strength training movements.
 That way my body never gets too used to anything.

-2. Taking new-to-me boutique fitness classes.
+2. Take a new-to-me boutique fitness class.
 I'm planning to start with DanceBody , and Boxing classes.

 I'm into getting a late start when it comes to resolutions because it means you've probably approached them with more thoughtfulness.

 Sometimes setting your resolutions on January 1st or 2nd when you're potentially holiday hungover isn't necessarily the smartest idea.

 Further have you ever noticed yourself come down with a case of resolution absorption?
 This used to happen to me every year.
 I would read others resolutions, and suddenly their goals would burrow into my head.
 I'd start to wonder if I too should take French lessons, or hike Mount Kilimanjaro...